waelsultan28/youtube-shorts-automation/README.md

 MAX_KEYWORDS=200       # Maximum number of keywords to store

 # Upload Settings
-UPLOAD_CATEGORY=Gaming  # YouTube category for uploads
+UPLOAD_CATEGORY=Gaming  # Default YouTube category for uploads (used as fallback if AI suggestion fails)

 # --- Scheduling Settings ---